Allan Bass and his dog Maddie, a miniature labradoodle, visit patients in The Vanderbilt Clinic on a regular basis.

 "I really enjoy visiting with patients at the cancer clinic.
 I meet so many courageous, interesting people.
 When I had a stroke and triple bypass 15 years ago and retired from computer programming, I found I had a lot of time to fill.
 I tried many volunteer activities, but when my wife and I got our dog, Maddie, a miniature labradoodle, we began pet therapy.
-I knew we had found our calling." ~Alan
+I knew we had found our calling." ~Allan

 Have Your Pet Provide Therapy to Our Patients

 All dogs must be Delta certified.
 Training is offered through the local branch Therapy ARC, a Middle Tennessee Delta Society Affiliate.

 If you and your pet are interested in volunteering for the Pet Visitation program, you will need to learn about the process to become a volunteer.
 Please contact Ali Schaffer at 615-322-9799 or learn more about Vanderbilt Volunteer Services.